Would you like to get more information or apply?

 Upon graduation, you'll be ready to support the healthy development of children through child-centred learning practices.

-This program meets the instructional and practicum hours set by Alberta Children's Services.
-Graduates of this diploma program will meet the program requirements to obtain the Early Childhood Educator certification through Alberta Children's Services.
+This program is approved by the Child Care Brach of Alberta Children's services as meeting the current educational standards for certification of Early Childhood Educators in Alberta.
+Graduates of the diploma program will meet the program requirements to obtain the Level 3 Early Childhood Educator certification through Alberta Children’s Services.

-Throughout the program, students participate in two practicum placements in different environments, totalling 760 hours.
-The practica ensure that once you graduate, you will be ready to start your new career.
+Throughout the program, students participate in two field placements in different environments, totalling 760 hours.
+The field placement ensure that once you graduate, you will be ready to start your new career.

 There is no Prior Learning or Transfer Credit available for this program.
 The ELCC Program is not transferable to other Alberta post-secondary institutions.